JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/creating-a-package-and-class/index.md

 ## IDE Feature Trainer Overview

-- IDE has created a new project for our application
-- What the project window shows and how to nav it
+2

+I like to put the intelligent idea window into full screen to give me the maximum amount of space for code intelligent idea has created a project for our application.
+The project window shows us all the directories and the files that make up our projects.
+Of course, we can use the mouse to navigate this window, but we can also use the arrow keys.

-- Create a new package and class for our application
-- Packages group classes that belong to the same category or provide similar functionality
-- Keyboard shortcuts to create a new class in SRC directory and select Java class
+We're going to create the package and the class.
+For our example, application packages are used to group together classes that belong to the same category or provide similar functionality and a useful for organizing large applications.
+With hundreds of classes to create a new class, press command N on MacOSS or Alton insert on windows or Linux on the source directory and select Java class.

-- Type the whole package path with dots and then the class name and it will do it for us (both package and class)
-- See the HelloWorld.java file and created package statement and class declaration
-- Shift + Enter to go to the next line with caret in correct place
-- For Java main method type "main" and mention this is a live template, press Enter
-- PSVM generated with correct parameters - can save a lot of typing
-- Cmd+J/Ctrl J to see all live templates valid for current context, then press Escape
+We could type a simple class name in this.
+But if you want to create a new class in a particular package, we can type the whole package path separated by dots, followed by the class name, intelligent idea can create a number of different types of class files.
+For this tutorial.
+We just need a standard class.

+We can see that intelligent idea has created the package we wanted.
+And under the covers, it's also created the correct directory structure for this package.
+It's also created a new hello world.java file and generated the basic contents of this class file.
+For example, the package statement and class declaration, the class has the same name as the fall.

+Following Jarvis standards, we can move on to the next line in a class file by pressing shift in the enter.
+This will put us onto the next line in the correct position and won't break the previous line.
+The carrot was on.
+To create a standard Java main method.
+We can simply type main, intelligent idea we'll show via the code completion, drop down that there's a live template we can use that will generate code for us.

+If we press enter, when this is selected, intelligent idea will generate the public static void main method for us with the correct parameters, live templates.
+Like this can save us a lot of time.
+We can use command J or control J and windows to see a list of all live templates that are valid for the current context, pressing escape will always close a dropdown or dialogue without making changes.

-- Call a method that prints method to the output.
-Mention live templates but look at code completion
+Let's call a method that print some text to the standard system output.
+There are live templates that can help us with this code too, but let's look at how code completion can help.
+If we type S Y we see a dropdown of likely classes we might want to call.
+We want system the first one, and it's already highlighted.

-- Instead use code completion, type in "Sy" and see that System is displayed
-- Press Ctrl + dot and see that System. is auto completed
-- Type "o" for accessible fields and methods that start with "o" and those that contain after it.
-Ctrl + dot again
-- Code completion shows the most likely methods, can just press enter if it's at the top
-- IDEA shows all teh param types avaiable
-- When we type double quote, we get a closing quote from the editor.
-It also highlights a string param so can see it's a valid type, press escape to hide it
-- Type in Hello World, congratulations!
+If you press control and dot intelligent idea, we'll complete our code with the word system and place a dot after it.
+This will also bring up the next gestion typing.
+Oh, we'll list, accessible fields and methods on the system class that begin with oh, but then other methods and fields containing the letter O afterwards, the first option out is the one.

+So he can press control and dot again to select it and insert a dot code.
+Completion shows the most likely methods.
+If print Lynn is the one at the top of the list, as it is here for me, we can simply press enter to select it.
+There are a number of printing methods and they all take different types of parameters.

+Intelligent idea shows the different parameter types available to us, which can be useful type of double quote.
+We should notice several things.
+First the editor automatically inserts a closing quote.
+So we don't have to remember to close our strings.
+Second, it highlights the string parameter for our method.

+So we can see this as a valid type for the method.
+This popup can get in the way.
+So we'll press escape to hide it.
+Now let's type hello world.
+If this is your first time programming in Java, congratulations, you've just created your first Java application.
+Java files like this one can be compiled into bytecode and run intelligent.